khangluu4903/Anagram-Dictionary/README.md

+# Anagram-Dictionary

-Coded a dictionary that implemented a hash table  in C++ that can quickly insert thousands of words and subsequently look up any anagram in less than 20 ms.# Anagram-Dictionary
+Coded a dictionary that implemented a hash table  in C++ that can quickly insert thousands of words and subsequently look up any anagram in less than 20 ms.